 IEEE has provided definitions for each stage of your conference paper life cycle.
 Also outlined are the IEEE paper sharing and posting policies for each stage.

-Upon acceptance of the paper by IEEE, the author must replace the posted preprint with either (1) the full citation to the IEEE work with the DOI, or (2) the accepted version of the paper with the DOI and an appropriate copyright notice (as described in the “Accepted Paper” section below).
+Upon acceptance of the paper by IEEE, the author must replace the posted preprint paper with either (1) the full citation to the IEEE work with the DOI, or (2) the accepted version of the paper with the DOI and an appropriate copyright notice (as described in the “Accepted paper” section below).
 No other changes may be made to the accepted paper.

 Authors may share or post their author-submitted paper in the following ways: